Have Questions?

 Lakeside Behav Solutions Company is 2 miles from Munster, Indiana

-Lakeside Behav Solutions Company provides recovery treatment and rehab services such as inpatient drug rehab programs, long term drug and alcohol rehab centers, intensive outpatient treatment, detox facilities, short term rehabs, and others to clients living in Munster, Indiana and its surrounding areas so that they overcome their drug and alcohol abuse disorders and find full recovery.
+Lakeside Behav Solutions Company provides recovery treatment and rehab services such as inpatient drug rehab programs, long term drug and alcohol rehab centers, intensive outpatient treatment, detox facilities, short term rehabs, and others to clients living in Munster, IN. and its surrounding areas so that they overcome their drug and alcohol abuse disorders and find full recovery.
 It has services - such as group therapy, contingency management/motivational incentive, activity therapy, relapse prevention, individual psychotherapy, dual diagnosis drug rehab, and others - which follow its philosophy of the programs that work most effectively.
 This is because Lakeside Behav Solutions Company knows that complete recovery can only be achieved through highly personalized care.

 In addition, the alcohol and drug treatment facility specializes in many other programs - like veterans, aftercare/continuing care, self-help groups, treatment for spanish-speaking clients, domestic violence, active duty military and more - as well as many other treatment modalities that you can find listed below.
 Further, this addiction treatment facility has aftercare programs that work in line with its treatment methods to make sure that clients maintain full, lasting, and permanent abstinence and sobriety from drugs and alcohol.